bradbell/cppad_py/sphinx/test_out/child_commands.rst

 In addition, and empty file name is ignored.
 This enables one to put the command on multiple input lines.

-.. _children_command.links:
+.. _child_commands.links:

 Links
 -----
-Links to all the children of the current section are placed at the location of the children command.
+The child link command also places links to all the children of the current at the location of the command.
 You can place a heading directly before the links to make them easier to find.

-.. _children_command.example:
+.. _child_commands.example:

 Example
 -------